nhatthaiquang-agilityio/kedro-aws-batch/README.md

 + Create AWS Batch job definition
     ```
     Create a job definition named `kedro_run`, assign it the newly created `batchJobRole` IAM role, the container image you’ve packaged above, execution timeout of 300s and 2000MB of memory
     ```
+    ```
+    For me: Should set the execution timeout is 900s.
+It avoids the main batch to fail due to execution timeout.
+    ```

 + Run Kedro node(Run Jobs)